MugureNjunge/Delani-Studio/README.md

 **Written by Maureen Njung'e**

-This website has information about what Delani Studio does, an about us section,our portfolio and a section that allows yu to ask us any question or leave a comment..
+This website has information about what Delani Studio does, an about us section,our portfolio and a section that allows you to ask us any question or leave a comment.

-**Set up**

-Clone this repo to your desktop, create  Go to the cloned repository, tap on settings tab then tap on pages tab.
-You will see "link is ready".
-Click on the link to open.

 **Description**